 Build a custom Fivetran connector that syncs any eolas dataset into your destination warehouse on a schedule.
+On Enterprise, eolas integrate fivetran --datasets … generates a deployable custom connector — see Enterprise or roll your own with the SDK below.

 pip install fivetran-connector-sdk requests

-from fivetran_connector_sdk import Connector, Operations as op
+connector.pyfrom fivetran_connector_sdk import Connector, Operations as op

 import requests